DeanLee77/Nadia/README.md

 This project is building a Rules(Policies)/Inference Engine with ease of use and maintain rules/policies.
 It aims to be:

 * A rule author is allowed to write rules or policies in a plain text file for the engine rule parser
-* A rule author or business persion does NOT need to implement the rules/policies separately like other rules engines
+* A rule author or business person does NOT need to implement the rules/policies separately like other rules engines
 * A user of the engine can carry out Foward-chaining and Backward-chaining with a given rule/policy set

 ## 2. Roadmap